ttwag/P6_ytDownloader/README.md

 ### Method 2
 Download the .zip file from This GitHub Page -> Code -> Download ZIP and unzip the file.

-Move the unzipped folder from download to your home directory by
+Open **Terminal** and move the unzipped folder from download to your home directory by

 ```$ mv $HOME/Downloads/P6_ytDownloader-main $HOME/P6_ytDownloader```